rjurney/greek_words/README.md

-# greek_words
+# Top 5,000 Greek Word Analysis

-Analysis around the most common 5,000 words in the English language
+An analysis around the most common 5,000 words in the English language.